JumpmanFR/MotherInternational/README.md

 # Mother International
-A proposition for a Web version of Mother International, the MOTHER-series focused multipatcher program from Mother Forever.
+A web-based version and complete overheal of Mother International, the MOTHER-series focused multipatcher program from Mother Forever.

-Although this new version is hosted on a webpage, it does everything client-side, like unzipping and patching, so no ROM needs to be transfered from and to the server.
+Although this new version is hosted on a web server, it does everything client-side, like unzipping and patching, so no ROM needs to be transfered from and to the server.

 It’s been developped by JumpmanFR under the supervision of Kody NOKOLO from Mother Forever.
 The source code is available here under the [MIT license](https://opensource.org/licenses/MIT).\
 The patching mechanism relies on a modified version of Marc Robledo’s [Rom Patcher JS](https://github.com/marcrobledo/RomPatcher.js/).